 4. Disable Dashboard Login for your customers/subscriber

-There are various reasons why you might want to keep people off your dashboard, For example on a membership site you can disable access to the WP-Admin panel.
+There are various reasons why you might want to keep people off your dashboard, For example on a membership site, you can disable access to the WP-Admin panel.

-There are many free plugin available.
+There are many free plugins available.
 WP Hide Dashboard and Remove Dashboard Access lets you restrict Dashboard access to Administrators only or users with a specific capability and hide the Dashboard menu, Personal Options section and Help link.